 So many years of fond memories come to mind when it's time to decorate Easter eggs.
-Coming up with fresh and pretty designs is always so much fun!
+Coming up with fresh and pretty spring designs is always so much fun!
 So we have some beet dyed Easter Egg decorating ideas for you to try!
-Today we are making beautiful shabby chic Easter eggs with beet juice and hand-drawn accents.
-This Easter egg decorating tutorial is super easy and you most likely already have what you need on hand to get your Easter eggs perfect, and we are so happy to share this design idea for decorating Easter eggs with you!
+Today we are decorating beautiful shabby chic Easter eggs with beet juice and hand-drawn accents.
+This beet dyed Easter egg decorating tutorial is super easy and you most likely already have what you need on hand to get your Easter eggs perfect, and we are so happy to share this design idea for decorating Easter eggs with you!

 For those who would like to try your hand at drawing pretty roses, this will be a tutorial you will absolutely love.
-We had so much fun decorating these eggs this year and they are perfect for a cottage chic or shabby theme.
+We had so much fun decorating these beet dyed Easter eggs and they are perfect for a cottage chic or shabby theme.
 Plus, if you are trying to be more eco friendly, this recipe is a natural, eco friendly idea for painting your Easter eggs using beet juice!

 6 hard boiled eggs